mydogjack/samples/README.md

 # Technical Content Samples
+Hi, my name's Brian.
+Thanks for stopping by to review some of my professional writing samples.
+I've been writing, technically, since 2005.
 Below are samples of technical writing and video tutorials I have produced.

 - [Writing Samples](#writing-samples)
 - [Video Samples](#video-samples)

 ## Writing Samples
-Thanks for stopping by to review some of my professional writing samples.
 These are topics I was responsible for researching, documenting, and ultimately incorporating into our Documentation team's help system.

 ### End User Help Topic
 This topic titled "Communicating with a Patient's Care Team in PK Messaging" describes chat functionality available within the PatientKeeper app that allows a physician to communicate with a patient's care team.